You REALLY can HOMESCHOOL successfully for less than $1 per day and in less than 2 hours per day!

 In that one month I tried public school, they tried to reverse and destroy all of that for me.
 I saw in firsthand in the way my peers had toxic relationships with one another and were a walking fuse of bottled down emotional trauma.
 Because unlike me, they had never been treated like an adult before and didn’t know how to use their voices.
 All they knew was survival mode and conformity, because the alternative was abuse.
 There was no morale character being built, and this was evident in how many of the students used cheating as an emergency mechanism when they were berated for not keeping up with the rest of the class, and engaging in disruptive behavior as a way of crying out for help and much-deserved attention.

 If there is one ability that I believe every individual should have that will prove successful in the advancement of any career, relationship, family, and so forth, it is most certainly the ability to think for oneself.
 The most important life sustaining values that follow it, such as self-worth, self-confidence, and self-character, are imperative things to know in life.
-And I can certainly say that public school did not teach any of those things to me, but rather tried to destroy them, which is something I will never forgive the school system for.
+And I can certainly say that public school did not teach any of those things to me, but rather tried to destroy them.
 Nonetheless, I consider it a life-altering experience that I will passionately use to share with parents and children alike.

 I first made Carmel’s acquaintance from taking one of her amazing online courses in 2004 on how to become a travel writer and travel for free/comped.